- Xin Guo, China

 Be a leader in the criminal justice system.
 Designed to provide you with an understanding of issues that criminal justice leaders face today, students will focus on law enforcement, public administration and multicultural issues.
 Our program provides a unique opportunity to interact with working professionals so that you gain invaluable experience for a career as human services investigators, probation or parole officers, police or correctional officers or special agent victim advocates.

-Tiffin University’s Online and Off-Campus Program is specifically designed to help students complete their degree without missing a single day of work.
+Tiffin University’s Online and Extended Learning Program is specifically designed to help students complete their degree without missing a single day of work.
 Students with approximately two years or more of prior college credit can complete a Bachelor of Criminal Justice degree in Justice Administration in about two years.
 Our faculty brings real-world expertise into the classroom, so it is all relevant to your career success.
 Many of our students are working professionals, so you will make real connections.
 We do not make “ivory tower promises” – we deliver the goods for your real-world success!

 Core Curriculum of the School of Criminal Justice 18 hours